tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 work and subscription remained active forever (it's active by default) effectively hiding subscription functionality (subscribe button).

-also I processed the situation when user had never purchased subscription before - `InAppUtils.receiptData` returns error `not_available` in this case and you should return subscription status `false` instead of raising error (the latter wouldn't change subscription status and user would remain subscribed).
+also I processed the situation when user had never made IAP before and thus had no receipt at all - `InAppUtils.receiptData` returns `not_available` error in this case and you should return subscription status `false` instead of raising error (the latter wouldn't change subscription status and user would remain subscribed).

 > 1.2 Business: Payments - Subscriptions